In This Article

 Green leafy vegetables contain a special kind of carbohydrates that supplies good bacteria with food.
 Plus, veggies are also high in fiber which helps with digestion.

-Legumes have prebiotic properties that help restore an unhealthy gut to good health.
+Legumes have prebiotic properties that help restore your GI tract to good health.
 Soybeans, baked beans, and red kidney beans are excellent examples.

-Additionally, they are good at easing the symptoms of peptic ulcers and inflammatory bowel disease.
+They fight off pathogenic bacteria and encourage the growth of good bacteria in your gut.
+Polyphenols are also good at easing the symptoms of peptic ulcers and inflammatory bowel disease.

 Your overall health and wellness depend on various systems working together efficiently.
-Each of our organs is dependent on one another - if one fails, a chain of reactions happens.
+Each of your organs is dependent on one another.
+If one fails, a chain of reactions happens.

 A healthy gut contributes to a healthy you.
-So pay attention to what you eat — and what you don’t eat.
-A few healthy changes will go a long way.
+So pay attention to what you eat — and avoid what you shouldn’t eat.
+A few healthy changes have positive effects that will go a long way.